How to Estimate Your Take-Home Pay in British Columbia in 2026

 Is overtime pay taxed at a higher rate in British Columbia?

 No, overtime pay in BC is taxed at your normal marginal tax rate.
-There is no special or higher tax rate applied for overtime pay.
+Many people think overtime pay is taxed at a higher rate, but it’s actually taxed like regular income.

 Does BC have higher taxes than other provinces?